LucieMrc/MediaPipe_TD_EN/README.md

 ![Screenshot de l'interface de TD](./images/screen7.png)

 The tracking of hands with the node hand_tracking allows us to get the position of both hands and theirs points, as well as a 3D render.
+We can only track 2 hands.

 ![Screenshot de l'interface de TD](./images/screen8.png)